 I have designed and implemented a number of youth science projects intended to involve high school students – especially students of color and first in their families to attend college – to research science and fisheries issues.

 Fishadelphia is a community seafood program run by middle and high school students at Mastery Charter Thomas Campus in South Philadelphia.
 We bring fresh seafood from NJ and sell it at reasonable prices to a culturally and economically diverse group of customers.
 We conducted community focus groups in the spring of 2017, and ran our pilot season in spring 2018.
 You can read more about Fishadelphia here, or on our web site.
-A “How-To” manual is in development for this program is in development; the table of contents for the manual can be found here.
+A “How-To” manual is in development for this program; the table of contents for the manual can be found here.

 Math & Fisheries Science Mini-Course (2016)